reset

 git-wrangler reset

-git-wrangler reset --confirm
+git-wrangler reset --yes

 Notes